Powerlearnproject/se-day1-assignment-ThaCyfex/Day1Ass.md

 Example of a Vague Prompt
 Vague Prompt: "Tell me about history."

-Improved Prompt
+My improved Prompt

-Clear and Specific Prompt: "Provide a brief overview of the key events in World War II, focusing on its causes, major battles, and consequences."
+Clear and Specific Prompt: "Provide a brief overview of the key events in Apartheid, focusing on its causes, major events, and consequences of the system for black and white people."

-The improved prompt is more effective because:

-Clarity: It specifies the topic (World War II) rather than leaving it open-ended (history).
-Specificity: It outlines exactly what information is needed (causes, major battles, and consequences), guiding the AI to focus on relevant details.
-Conciseness: It communicates the request in a straightforward manner, making it easier for the AI to generate a targeted response.
-By providing clear direction, the improved prompt reduces ambiguity, allowing the AI to deliver a more relevant and informative answer.
+The improved prompt is more effective because it specifies the topic (Apartheid) rather than leaving it open-ended (history).
+The aim is to outline exactly what information is needed (causes, major events, and consequences to the major racial groups involved), guiding the AI to focus on relevant details.
+I have made an effort to communicates the request in a straightforward manner, making it easier for the AI to generate a targeted response.
+All of this provides a clear direction, the improved prompt reduces ambiguity, allowing the AI to deliver a more relevant and informative answer.